k00mi/gitaly/doc/design_ha.md

 #### Example: Replicating Git pushes

-If we assume that all replicas are all in sync with the primary, a push to the primary can be replicated in parallel to many nodes.
+If we assume that all replicas are in sync with the primary, a push to the primary can be replicated in parallel to many nodes.
 A consistent replication approach might look like:

 ```mermaid